GoogleCloudPlatform/podcast/site/content/post/episode-43-grpc-with-brandon-philips/index.md

 FRANCESC: I've heard about it.

 MARK: Yeah, it's a thing.
 It's a thing.
-I just have to mention it because he tweeted today about Google Cloud Platform.
+I just have to mention it because he tweeted today about Google Cloud.
 He said, not only does everything just work, Google Cloud also tries to make you save money.
 Five out of five, would Cloud again.

 FRANCESC: Yeah, which is a pretty amazing tweet.
 I also really like-- I went through all the tweets he wrote about the topic.
 And he also said, the main thing I like about Google Cloud-- it's super-duper user friendly.
 So I think that this is also an invitation-- an open invitation for Notch to come talk to us.